ayush2016/meteor1.3.2.4-angular2.0-olog/README.md

-mMeteor makes writing distributed client code as simple as talking to a local database.
+Meteor makes writing distributed client code as simple as talking to a local database.
 Every Meteor client includes an in-memory database cache.
 To manage the client cache, the server publishes sets of JSON documents, and the client subscribes to these sets.
 As documents in a set change, the server patches each client's cache automatically.